microsoft/hlsl-specs/proposals/NNNN-vk-sampled-texture.md

 which do not require a sampler, or an `OpTypeSampledImage`, for instructions which do.
 For instructions which require an `OpTypeImage`, we can obtain such a value by passing the `OpTypeSampledImage` value to the `OpImage` instruction.

+We will likely represent these types in LLVM IR for upstream Clang by the addition of a new "sampled" attribute for the resource type.

 ### Diagnostic Changes